-Zara always stay one step ahead.
 Zara is a bonafide pioneer of fast fashion, churning out new trends every few weeks for their 2,264 stores globally as well as for their e-commerce platform.
-They are quick on tech innovation and even quicker on customer reactivity, which helps to explain their surge in sales this quarter despite many fast fashion retailers’ struggles due to Covid-19 this year.
+They are quick on tech innovation and even quicker on customer reactivity, which helps to explain their surge in sales this quarter.
 Their focus on customer experience and accessibility has made all the difference in their success.

-But as consumer behaviors change due to technological innovations and shifting values, Zara must adapt their current strategy: What if there was a way to even better understand their customers, beyond sales data and in-person observations?
+But as consumer behaviour changes due to technological innovations and shifting values, Zara must adapt their current strategy: What if there was a way to even better understand their customers, beyond sales data and in-person observations?

 The race against trends: Zara’s approach and what they do best

-The big question is how exactly Zara’s designers are able to create products that they know will appeal to customers.
+The big question is how exactly Zara’s designers can create products that they know will appeal to customers.
 The answer is multifaceted: for one, store employees listen attentively to what customers want, what they don’t, and what they’re wearing, which enables each team to adjust styles, fabrics, and more to the trends of each geography and customer base.

 Secondly, Zara is more reactive than its competitors: they design thousands of new styles annually, which they produce in small quantities to cycle them in stores every few weeks.
-Zara then analyzes sell-out to produces more of their successful products only, which keeps the customer coming back for styles that sold out too fast, or to see new styles altogether.
+Zara then analyses sell-outs to produce more of their successful products only, which keeps the customer coming back for styles that sold out too fast, or to see new styles altogether.

 This is where trend forecasting comes in: it is the act of fashion trend forecasting including colours, fabrics, silhouettes, patterns, styles, and more.
 Zara’s designers, however, work on the cuff, releasing new collections year-round and reacting to sales data to plan their products.